Philadelphia Bicycle Accident Attorney

 Every bicyclist deserves to feel safe on the roads, whether on the sidewalk or riding in bike lanes among cars.
 Unfortunately, a large number of drivers don’t pay enough attention at crosswalks or while making turns, placing the lives of bicyclists in danger.
 As distracted driving increases in our area, so does the number of car accidents – unfortunately, many of which involve pedestrians and bicyclists.

 Simply wearing a helmet isn’t enough to protect bicyclists from devastating injury, even death.
-Head and spinal cord injuries, as well as severe internal bleeding, often happen when cars hit bicyclists, as do the more-common injuries of bruising, broken bones, and concussions.
+Spinal cord injuries, as well as severe internal bleeding, often happen when cars hit bicyclists, as do the more-common injuries of bruising, broken bones, and concussions.
 The imbalance of power involved in car-bicycle crashes always places the bicyclist in the most danger, even though these accidents are rarely their fault.

 The most common injuries we see surrounding bicycle accidents include: